IanESmith/static-website/Services/cdmp/notes.md

 Working with our Advanced Border Control and HMPO colleagues to provide a platform for their data.

 ### What is blocking us
-Our main challenge is remains around people.
-We're tracking progress and am able to see the team velocity (and its impact on due dates).
+Our main challenge is remains around our very small technical team.
+We're working to resolve this, and tracking progress and so able to see the team velocity (and its impact on due dates).

 ### Just done
 - completed all the work for Release Candidate 1A (except Monitoring for which we still havent been given requirements)